 What is the monthly CCB payment schedule?

-Canada child benefit payments are recalculated every July based on your families AFNI from the previous year.
-For instance, your payments for July 2024 to June 2025 are based on your AFNI from 2023.
-The child benefit payment dates occur once per month.
+Canada Child Benefit payments are recalculated every July based on your family's adjusted family net income from the previous year.
+For instance, your payments for July 2025 to June 2026 are based on your AFNI from 2024.
+The benefit payment dates occur once per month, typically on the 20th.

 If you stop getting your CCB payments, it could be for one of the following reasons: